-Stage IV: New state of equilibrium is established.
+Stage IV: System responds to restore equilibrium position.

 According to Le-Chatelier's principle, the effect of addition of H_2 (or N_2 or both) is reduced by shifting the equilibrium from left to right so that the added N_2 or H_2 is consumed.